FAQs

 Elections

 I am going away and will not be here when the voting documents are posted out.
+Can I still vote?

 Elections

 Horizons Regional Council is using random name order on the voting documents.
 This could explain why the list looks different.
-Horizons Regional Council has established Maori constituencies.
-If you and your husband are not on the same electoral roll (Māori/general) then this may explain why the voting documents are different.
-If not then it is something that should be passed to the Electoral Officer.
+Horizons also has Maori constituencies.
+If you and your husband are not on the same electoral roll (Māori or general), this may explain why the voting documents are different.

 Elections

-I have received two voting documents
+I have received two voting documents.
+What should I do?

 Contact your local city or district council Electoral Officer.